What you should know

 If you wish to outsource your fulfilment, you can turn to a packaging company for expert advice on e-commerce packaging.
 You can try out your packaging provider by having orders shipped to yourself; which will help you better understand your customer’s unboxing experience.

 Don’t view packaging as static: improvise and improve your process, use better, greener materials, tell your customers you care and try and communicate with them directly in different ways, and as your venture grows, upgrade the look and feel of your orders.
-Also; you have better and greener packaging and infill options to choose from than you’ve probably had before, so make the right choice, preferably the green one, for your e-commerce packaging.
+Also; you have better and more sustainable packaging and infill options to choose from than you’ve probably had before, so make the right choice, preferably the green one, for your e-commerce packaging products.